Have a look at our Autumn 2023 newsletter for the latest project updates

 Wellbeing - trees shield us from cancer-causing ultra-violet rays and provide natural shade in our towns and villages.
 Access to woodland and trees in urban green spaces has also been shown to greatly improve mental and physical health.

 Wildlife - Trees provide food, homes and shelter for birds, mammals and insects in all our local greenspaces.
-These include parks, verges, playgrounds and paths
+These include parks, verges, playgrounds, hedgerows and paths.

-People and Places – supporting communities to create wooded landscapes.
+People and Place – supporting communities to create wooded landscapes.
 Helping them to meet local needs and aspirations.

 Education – providing training and knowledge sharing to support adults and children.
-Helping them to grow, plant and maintain trees in our schools and communities
+Helping them to learn how to grow, plant and maintain trees in our schools and communities

 Agriculture - Trees can help repair the soil when planted on contaminated ground.
 They can help improve soil condition on agricultural fields.
-They can also provide a better environment for livestock and alternative crops.
+They also provide a shelter, shade and beneficial feed for livestock, as well as being an alternative crop.

 Future Heritage - Trees provide memorable landscape features which add to our sense of place.
 For example, the ‘Nearly Home Trees’ just before the Cornwall border on the A30.
 Future generations will benefit in many ways from trees that you plant.